 Each Executive Committee officer, unless stated otherwise, shall have the authority and shall perform the duties set forth in these Bylaws or by resolution of the Board or by direction of an officer authorized by the Board to prescribe the duties and authority of other officers.
 The Board may also appoint additional officers as it deems expedient for the proper conduct of the business of the Association, each of whom shall have such authority and shall perform such duties as the Board of Directors may determine.
 One person may hold two or more Board offices, but no Board officer may act in more than one capacity where action of two or more officers is required.

 Section 3.
 Term of Office.
 Each officer (exception: Secretary, Treasurer) shall be elected by the Board of Directors to serve a one-year term of office, and may be re-elected to a second term.
-Each Board officer’s term of office shall begin upon the adjournment of the Board meeting at which elected and shall end upon the adjournment of the Board meeting during which a successor is elected.
+Each Board officer’s term of office shall begin the following calendar year.

 Section 4.
 Removal and Resignation.
 The Board of Directors may remove an officer at any time, with or without cause.
 Any officer may resign at any time by giving written notice to the Association without prejudice to the rights, if any, of the Association under any contract to which the officer is a party.
 Any resignation shall take effect at the date of the receipt of the notice or at any later time specified in the notice, unless otherwise specified in the notice.
 The acceptance of the resignation shall not be necessary to make it effective.

 Section 5.
 President/Board Chairperson.
 The President shall lead the Board of Directors in performing its duties and responsibilities, including, if present, presiding at all meetings of the Board of Directors, and shall perform all other duties incident to the office or properly required by the Board of Directors.
 The President will vote only in the event of a tie vote by either the Board of Directors or the Executive Committee.